 - If you come to our chocolate school without a culinary background or certification, you'll leave prepared to seek employment within the confectionary, baking, catering or food service industries.
 Keep in mind that you'll likely have to augment what you learn in Ecole Chocolat programs with additional training specific to the type of skills needed in that particular industry.

 - If you come to our chocolate school as a chef, baker, food-service employee or caterer looking for a career change or advancement, you'll have developed an additional skill set that will make you more valuable to prospective employers.

 I've been making chocolates at home for friends and family and want to become more expert in my techniques.
 Is there a program for me at Ecole Chocolat?

-If you want to become an expert in chocolate work but aren't interested in starting a business, we offer the Chocolate Technique and Flavor Stream as part of the Professional Chocolatier Program.
-You'll get the same intensive learning experience, but will not be required to complete the business-focused assignments.
-Students completing this stream will receive a Certificate of Achievement in Chocolate Technique.
-Simply register for the Professional Chocolatier Program and then opt for this stream by completing only certain assignments during the program.
+If you want to become an expert in chocolate work but aren't interested in starting a business, we offer that opportunity in our programs - see this page for more details: Chocolate Making at Home.
+You'll get the same intensive learning experience and receive a certificate, but will not be required to complete the business-focused assignments.

 How much time each week will I need to set aside to study in the program?